plone/plone.app.z3cform/README.txt

           Module zope.component._api, line 103, in getMultiAdapter
         ComponentLookupError: ((<getpaid.expercash.browser.views.CheckoutForm object at 0xdb052ac>, <HTTPRequest, URL=http://localhost:8080/test/@@getpaid-checkout-wizard>, <PloneSite at /test>), <InterfaceClass z3c.form.interfaces.IWidgets>, u'')

-plone.app.z3cform layers are not in place (configuration ZCML is read).
+plone.app.z3cform layers are not in place (configuration ZCML is not read).
 You probably forgot to include plone.app.z3cform in your product's configuration.zcml.
 See *Installation* above.